vivaladav/SIGBUILD/README.md

 ### How to build Qt Creator
 From inside the cloned qt-creator directory:
-- Open qtcreator.pro
+- Open CMakeLists.txt
+- Make sure to set CMake variable "Qt6_DIR" to the Qt6 directory
 - Build

 ### How to build SIGBUILD
 From inside the cloned SIGBUILD directory:
-- Open SIGBUILD.pro in Qt Creator
+- Open CMakeLists.txt in Qt Creator
-- Set the following Build Environment variable for both Debug and Release configurations:
-  - QTC_BUILD=/path/to/qtcreator/build
+- Configure the project with a Qt6 kit
+- Make sure to make the CMake variable "CMAKE_PREFIX_PATH" point to the Qt6 directory and to the Qt Creator build directory
-  - QTC_SOURCE=/path/to/qtcreator/sourcecode
+- Run CMake
 - Build

-After restarting Qt Creator you will see the plugin active and running.
+### How to run SIGBUILD
+Start an instance of Qt Creator with the following command line option:
+-pluginpath SIGBUILD_BUILD_DIRECTORY